Rich Bedrosian, PhD, Amy Bucher, PhD, Tyler Steben, Scott Rigby, PhD, Bobbi Coluni, Steve Bennett, MS

 Exercise Builds Brain Cells: Unique Study Looks at the Positive Impact of Physical Activity on Cognition During Adulthood

-Wellness & Prevention recently published a scientific paper in collaboration with Harvard Medical School that takes a closer look at how physical activity can impact people's ability to process information, effectively learn, retain their memory and actually build brain cells.
+Johnson & Johnson Health and Wellness Solutions recently published a scientific paper in collaboration with Harvard Medical School that takes a closer look at how physical activity can impact people's ability to process information, effectively learn, retain their memory and actually build brain cells.

 Effects of Binge Eating Can Be Felt in the Workplace, but Hope Is Available through Employer-Sponsored Programs